-We reclassified prior period Private Client commissions representing payments to third parties, from employee compensation and benefits expense in the condensed consolidated statement of income to other promotion and servicing expense to conform to the current year's presentation.
-In addition, unrealized (gains) losses on other investments, previously included in other adjustments to reconcile net income to net cash used in operating activities in the condensed consolidated statements of cash flows, is currently shown separately.
+We reclassified prior period Private Client commissions representing payments to third parties, from employee compensation and benefits expense in the condensed consolidated statements of income to other promotion and servicing expense to conform to the current year's presentation.
+In addition, unrealized gains (losses) on other investments, previously included in other adjustments to reconcile net income to net cash provided by operating activities in the condensed consolidated statements of cash flows, is currently shown separately.